fasteddy516/ButtonEvents/README.md

 # Details

-  ButtonEvents can detect **tap**, **double-tap** and **press-and-hold** events based on transitions that occur on a pin configured as a digital input.
+  ButtonEvents can detect **tap**, **double-tap** and **press-and-hold** events based on transitions that occur on a pin configured as a digital input - generally as the result of a button press.

   * A **tap** event is triggered after the button has been *released*, and the double-tap detection window has elapsed with no further button presses.